Elizabeth Anderson Comer

 Board Member

-I’m a retired Operation Manager and a Veteran of the US Army.
-I moved to Frederick 20 years ago and discovered the Catoctin Furnace Society in 2019 and was drawn in by the work they were doing concerning African American history and preservation of the history.
-I was aware that my 3rd great grandparents were born in Maryland, Godfrey & Henriette Wills.
-Through my family’s DNA research, I’ve discovered many DNA connection to Frederick and surrounding area.
-I feel that my ancestors have guided me to this place and time for the purpose of founding their family and bring the family together.
+Rhonda is a retired Operation Manager and a Veteran of the US Army.
+She moved to Frederick 20 years ago, discovered the Catoctin Furnace Society in 2019, and was drawn in by the work they were doing concerning African American history and preservation of the history.
+She was aware that her 3rd great grandparents, Godfrey & Henriette Wills, were born in Maryland.
+Through her family’s DNA research, she discovered many DNA connections to Frederick and surrounding area.
+She feels that her ancestors guided me to this place and time for the purpose of founding their family and bring the family together.

 Christopher Gardiner